-- Session.ChannelList: A list of channels that have been established on this authenticated session, as specified in section 3.3.1.14. - Session.EncryptData: A Boolean that, if set, indicates that the messages on this session SHOULD be encrypted. - Session.EncryptionKey: AFor AES-128-CCM and AES-128-GCM encryption algorithms, this is a 128-bit key used for encrypting the messages sent by the server.
-For AES-256-CCM and AES-256GCM encryption algorithms, this is a 256-bit key used for encrypting the messages. - Session.DecryptionKey: AFor AES-128-CCM and AES-128-GCM encryption algorithms, this is a 128-bit key used for decrypting the messages received from.
-For AES-256-CCM and AES-256-GCM encryption algorithms, this is a 256-bit key used for decrypting the client messages. - Session.SigningKey: A 128 bit key used for signing the SMB2 messages. - Session.ApplicationKey: A 128-bit key, for the authenticated context, that is queried by the higher-layer applications.
+- Session.ChannelList: A list of channels that have been established on this authenticated session, as specified in section 3.3.1.14. - Session.EncryptData: A Boolean that, if set, indicates that the messages on this session SHOULD be encrypted. - Session.EncryptionKey: For AES-128-CCM and AES-128-GCM encryption algorithms, this is a 128-bit key used for encrypting the messages.
+For AES-256-CCM and AES-256-GCM encryption algorithms, this is a 256-bit key used for encrypting the messages. - Session.DecryptionKey: For AES-128-CCM and AES-128-GCM encryption algorithms, this is a 128-bit key used for decrypting the messages.
+For AES-256-CCM and AES-256-GCM encryption algorithms, this is a 256-bit key used for decrypting the messages. - Session.SigningKey: A 128 bit key used for signing the SMB2 messages. - Session.ApplicationKey: A 128-bit key, for the authenticated context, that is queried by the higher-layer applications.